 Excited by DeJesus work and conceptual; design of the Opportunity Hub, and its potential impact on increasing Adam joined the DeJesus Solutions team in early 2021 with the specific turning the social capital Opportunity Hub into a premier web and app-based solution to increase the economic opportunities of millions of low-income opportunity seekers and adults.

-DIRECTOR OF INSTRUCTION and RESEARCH - IOG
+DIRECTOR OF INSTRUCTION - IOG

 Kim "IOG" Dohner

 Kim Dohner is SCB's Director of Instruction and Research.
 She has a Teaching Credential and a Masters in Anthropology from California State University, Long Beach.
 A first-generation college student trained in cross-cultural communication, restorative justice, and mixed methodology research, Kim brings valuable skills and perspective to the work of social capital development for disconnected youth.

 Kim served for 3 years as a Master Teacher where she trained new teachers and created district-wide literacy and study skills curricula.
 She has developed and led numerous teacher and facilitator training workshops.
 Additionally, Kim has taught in classrooms and online.
 Kim’s teaching style involves student-centered learning and projects that allow learners to be expressive and explore different mediums.
 She aims to foster an inclusive learning environment where everyone learns from each other, treats each other with respect, and celebrates each other’s strengths and differences.

 Kim also works as a professional writer of curricula and articles about social capital, anthropology, and social theories.
 She is an avid reader and life-long student, keeping up-to-date on cutting-edge research and work in the disciplines of sociology, psychology, career theory, critical race theory, feminism, and queer theory.

 Sara "ORG" Kingsley